 Placement in the Tier List

 Shaggy is a great character with his real weakness being how close he has to get to his opponent.
 His combos are very good, has some armored moves, and the ability to cause devastating hits.
 His rage mechanic is a powerful tool, and if used right, can finish enemies early or make them get to a higher percent faster.
 He’s fast, has good combo tools, and can help teammates with his enrage buff.
-Shaggy can combo very well, has good armor breaking moves, and kills with more moves then others, so he is placed in A Tier.
+Shaggy can combo very well, has good armor breaking moves, and kills with more moves then others, he is a very solid pick, but has pretty known combo routes, so opponents might already know what you can do, and play against that accordingly.

 Tips and Tricks